Drum Corps International: Individual & Ensemble (I&E)

 The Individual & ensemble festival, also known as I&E, is also hosted near the championship site.
 Participants from all member corps are eligible to compete demonstrating their ability on their preferred instrument, or as part of a small ensemble or instrument choir.
 Color guard and dance categories are also available.
 In 2005, I&E was expanded to include woodwind and vocal categories.

-Due to the ongoing COVID-19 pandemic, all I&E events were shifted to a digital format in 2020 and 2021.
+Due to the COVID-19 pandemic, all I&E events were shifted to a digital format in 2020 and 2021.
 No I&E festival has taken place, in any format, since 2022.

 Classification and adjudication

 DCI utilizes a single adjudication handbook with corps subdivided by size, and not skill level.
 A multi-tier classification and adjudication system was in use prior to 2008, with Division I and Division IIIII utilizing different handbooks, while also being subdivided by size.